jcerca/jcerca.github.io/_pages/research.md

 Collaborators
 ----
-I am highly collaborative and I think my work would not be possible without the knowledge, support, kindness and patience of multiple individuals.
+My approach to research consists in mobility and collaboration, benefiting from the direct expertise of leaders in different research fields.
+This approach is highly collaborative, and is grounded on the idea that "two brains think better than one".
+I will reach out to people with proven experience in a given topic, in an attempt to increase the quality of my publication.
+My work would thus not be possible without the knowledge, support, kindness and patience of multiple individuals.

 Here are some people who are collaborators of mine (alphabetically by last name):
   * [Mark Blaxter, Tree of Life project](https://www.sanger.ac.uk/person/blaxter-mark/) - Genome assembly and Annotation
   * [Julian Catchen, UIUC](http://catchenlab.life.illinois.edu/)  - RADseq genomics
   * [Hugo de Boer, University of Oslo](https://www.nhm.uio.no/english/about/organization/research-collections/people/hugode/) - Genomics